AFDM: Evolving OFDM Towards 6G+: Analysis of the AFDM Transceiver over OFDM

 \subsubsection{Index Modulation}

-\Ac{IM} schemes originally proposed for \ac{OFDM} \cite{bacsar2013orthogonal,9507331} has also been effectively adapted to the \ac{AFDM} framework \cite{tao24,tao25}.
+\Ac{IM} schemes originally proposed for \ac{OFDM} \cite{bacsar2013orthogonal,9507331} have also been effectively adapted to the \ac{AFDM} framework \cite{tao24,tao25}.
+Recent works have further extended the \ac{AFDM}-\ac{IM} framework with new index dimension designs and enhanced spectral efficiency \cite{zhang26dualIM,qian25cim}.
 This technique involves partitioning $N$ subcarriers into $K_{\mathrm{IM}}$ subsets, each containing $N_{\mathrm{IM}} = \frac{N}{K_{\mathrm{IM}}}$ subcarriers, and in each subset, $m_{\mathrm{IM}} < N_{\mathrm{IM}}$ subcarriers are selected as active, while the remaining $N_{\mathrm{IM}}-m_{\mathrm{IM}}$ indices are left inactive.
 Consequently, binary information is conveyed not only through the $M$-ary complex symbols but also through the selection of active indices, as also extensively studied in other \ac{IM} literature such as \ac{SM} \cite{mesleh2008spatial,HSRou_TWC2022,10129061} and STSK \cite{10250854} for \ac{MIMO} systems.
 More recently, by using additional bits to select the active transmit antennas, the GSM-aided AFDM scheme has been studied in \cite{11185315}.